KlogeBukser/proj1/README.md

 ```c++
 #define MAX_RUN 1
 ```
-changes the numbers of times that the general and special algorithms would be run.
+This changes the numbers of times that the general and special algorithms would be run.

 Changing the k value in line 6 in "main.py":